smshuai/smshuai.github.io/aboutme.md

 #### Four years in Hangzhou
 When I was 17, I graduated from high school and moved to Hangzhou for college.
 As a so called *paradise* city in China, Hangzhou is full of scenic rivers, parks and trails.
 I don’t think one can ever forget the beauty of the gorgeous Western Lake.

-My time in Zhejiang University (ZJU) is arguably the first turning point in my life.
-There are two famous questions ask by Zhu Kezhen, who was the president of ZJU during the World War II: *What do you want to do at ZJU?
-Who do you want to be after graduation?* You can even find these two questions at the main entrance of the Zijin'gang Campus of ZJU today (in the photo below).
+My time at Zhejiang University (ZJU) is arguably the first turning point in my life.
+There are two famous questions asked by Zhu Kezhen, who was the president of ZJU during the World War II: *What do you want to do at ZJU?
+Who do you want to be after graduation?* You can still find these two questions at the main entrance of the Zijin'gang Campus today (in the photo below).

 ![ZJU](img/zju.jpeg)